yttriumz/notes-foam/notes/OS/Linux/openSUSE/Tumbleweed/tweak.md

 **Note**:

-- An option `--no-recommends` can be added referring to [the Reddit post]( https://www.reddit.com/r/openSUSE/comments/10rnrnu/zypper_keeps_installing_kde_games_on_update_how/ ) and [the blog]( https://linuxkamarada.com/en/2021/04/07/what-are-recommended-packages-and-how-to-install-them-on-opensuse/ ).
+- An option `--no-recommends` can be added to only install required packages referring to [the Reddit post]( https://www.reddit.com/r/openSUSE/comments/10rnrnu/zypper_keeps_installing_kde_games_on_update_how/ ) and [the blog]( https://linuxkamarada.com/en/2021/04/07/what-are-recommended-packages-and-how-to-install-them-on-opensuse/ ).

 References: